 In the two images above, it is easy to see how the typical non-DR'ed symbols without CSE/SPD leaders give very missleading real-time information.
 While the proper display on the right shows which objects are current, which are old, and where they most likely are located.
 Further, the presence of the "anchor circle" makes it easy to see that these symbols have been DR'ed and about how much time has elapsed since their last update.

 I ask all authors to include this fundamental APRS display function in their creations.
+It was added to APRS.FI in 2013 and is very valuable for seeing realtime activity.

 Symbol Expansion 2007: There was a major SYMBOL Expansion Proposal in October 2007.
 This proposal re-aligns several weather symbols, to free up several alternate symbol blocks which can then each have up to 36 overlay expansions greatly expanding the APRS symbol set to 3200 or more.
 Now in 2014 we are beginning to take advantage of this expansion (see first paragraphs above).
 Please review these documents.
 This substantial expansion of the alternate symbol set to include overlays on ALL alternate symbols is called APRS SYMBOLS 1.2.